When you think pastel colors, the first things that probably come to mind are:

 You won’t be singing the blues—or, in this case, the pastel blues—with these Canva templates: Pastel Blue with Greyscale Photo Gay Valentine's Card, Blue Babysitting Business Card, Blue Vintage Brand Logo, Pastel Blue Photo Grid Spring Break Sale Facebook Post, and Pastel Blue Vintage Travel Magazine

-The depth in Herbivore Botanicals Amethyst Exfoliation Body Polish’s main product photo comes from the varying shades of purples, which range from the palest pastel to a deeper, more saturated hue, and a few shades in between.
+The depth in Herbivore Botanicals Amethyst Exfoliation Body Polish’s main product photo comes from the varying shades of purples, which range from the palest pastel color to a deeper, more saturated hue, and a few shades in between.

 Usually, pairing pastel blue and pink feels tired, but because the hue in cute and mini’s logo design is more lavender than traditional blue, it feels more fresh and modern.